128technology/docs/docs/initializer_preferences.md

 ### local-init

-Preferences to be passed to 128T local environment configuration.
-These must conform to the Environment Config schema for the version of 128T being initialized.
+Preferences to be passed to the SSR local environment configuration.
+These must conform to the Environment Config schema for the version of SSR being initialized.

 `local-init`